Safely Using Ultrasound for Vascular Access

 - Implement appropriate use of ultrasound technology

-One resource for facilities looking to improve vascular access safety is the Infusion Nurses Society (INS) Infusion Therapy Standards of Practice – the 8th edition of which was released in 2021.
-These standards are updated every five years to provide a comprehensive standard to improving patient care during infusion interventions.2
+One resource for facilities looking to improve vascular access safety is the Infusion Nurses Society (INS) Infusion Therapy Standards of Practice - the 8th edition of which was released in 2021.
+These standards are updated every five years to provide a comprehensive standard for improving patient care during infusion interventions.2

 Within the Standards is a specific section on vascular visualization to aid in the success of intravenous catheter insertions using ultrasound.
-Research continues to demonstrate how powerful ultrasound is in helping vascular access teams and nurses improve placement of peripheral catheters.3,4
+Research continues to demonstrate how powerful ultrasound is in helping vascular access teams and nurses improve the placement of peripheral catheters.3,4

 Optimizing the use of ultrasound in vascular access is important to achieve safer patient outcomes.
 Adopting processes and product solutions that minimize contamination risks and adequately training clinicians on those processes can help prevent infections during ultrasound-guided interventions.